cloud-native-robotz-hackathon/robot-sim/README.md

 # Virtual Robots for the Robot Hackathon

+## ARCHIVED VERSION : Check the aktive repos for the current version

 This repository is hosting our attempts to use the Open Source robot simulator **Webots** (www.cyberbotics.com).

 ## Goal